 Each program is provided as a guide only.
 If you can't yet run the recommended duration, feel free to take extra walk breaks.
 As your fitness improves, aim to walk less often.
-If you do take extra walk breaks throughout this program, it may mean you will complete the Real Insurance Sydney Harbour 10k with some walk breaks, which is absolutely fine.
+If you do take extra walk breaks throughout this program, it may mean you will complete the Real Insurance 10k with some walk breaks which is absolutely fine, particularly for your first 10k.
 The most important aspect of training is consistency, so do your best to get through the suggested training for the full 10 weeks and you will be rewarded!